Skip to content

 Start your pineapple leaves 1-2 inches on the previous curved line as shown.

-Big Sparklette chose to use black for her pineapple, which gave it a much different look than mine.
+My older daughter chose to use black for her pineapple, which gave it a much different look than mine.
 We love to experiment with different colors when we do our projects, to see which we like better.
 And giving kids a choice is always a great idea.

 bleeding tissue pineapple art project - big sparklette drawing